Timeline of the Euromaidan: 19–27 January 2014

 Danger arose when it appeared that activists who sought treatment at hospitals were 'disappearing'.
 Prominent Euromaidan activists Ihor Lutsenko and Yuriy Verbytsky were abducted by five unknown men on 21 January at 4 a.m. from Oleksandrivska Hospital in Kyiv.
 Lutsenko was found beaten in the woods the next day, but Verbytsky was murdered; his body found on 22 January.

 In response to the escalating violence, police were permitted by the government to increase measures in stopping the riots and protests.
 Police were now able to block roads to restrict access to the city, and allowed the use of water cannons against rioters regardless of air temperature, which was −10 C at the time of the announcement.
 Despite this, some 50,000 came to Euromaidan to show support.
-Tanks were reported to be traveling via rail from Chernihiv to Kyiv, but government sources claimed they were headed instead to Odessa.
+Tanks were reported to be traveling via rail from Chernihiv to Kyiv, but government sources claimed they were headed instead to Odesa.
 Police also illegally published the names and addresses of all known AutoMaidan activists.

 On 22 January the president presented a number of medals to various figures in the police forces and military for their service in the conflict.
 Controversially, President Yanukovych attempted to present Ukrainian Orthodox Church Patriarch Filaret with an award, which was refused.

 Opposition leaders presented the president with a 24-hour window to give in to demands.
 Vitali Klitschko warned the government that protesters would "go on the attack" if their demands were not met by the next day, while Yatseniuk stated, "Tomorrow we go forward together.
 If a bullet in the forehead, then bullet in the forehead."
 Following this sentiment, the UNA-UNSO called on all gun-owning Ukrainians to arm themselves to defend the Maidan.

 On 22 January suddenly at least three tanks were deployed from Chernihiv.
-Officially the tanks were being transferred to the Odessa Oblast and not be going to Kyiv.
+Officially the tanks were being transferred to the Odesa Oblast and not be going to Kyiv.
 On 23 January it was announced that due to the complicated situation in the country all tanks were returned to their place of permanent base.

 Two dozen men in masks armed with batons stormed the TV Kyiv station at 7:00 p.m.
 Later, several thousand protestors from the anti-Euromaidan group "Kyivans for a Clean City" surrounded the U.S. Embassy in Kyiv.
 Crowd leader Ivan Protsenko blamed American financing and interference for the events in Kyiv, and picketers then egged the embassy.
 Later, a number of these embassy picketers engaged in an altercation with promoters after they were not paid for their time and participation in the picket.